gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 1

-*Iffy had a bad dream again that night.
+*Iffy had a bad dream that night.
 It was the same one she always had, and the worst part was that it wasn't really a dream.*